TahsinOP/DIY_ROS2_2WD_DIFF_DRIVE_ROBOT/README.md

 1. **Setup and Configuration:**
    - ROS 2 running on both host-machine and the Raspberry Pi on a network.
-   - Pi accesed remotely using `ssh pi@ip_adress`
+   - Pi accesed remotely using `ssh pi@ip_address`
    - Configured the Arduino for serial communication (UART) with the Raspberry Pi.

 2. **Teleoperation Node:**
-   - Develop a ROS 2 node on the main PC for keyboard teleoperation.
+   - Develop a ROS 2 node on the host-PC for keyboard teleoperation.
    - Map keyboard inputs (WASD) to robot commands (Forward, Left, Backward, Right, Stop).
    - Publish robot commands to the `robot_commands` topic.